El Salvador declares state of emergency amid killings

-SAN SALVADOR, El Salvador (AP) — El Salvador’s congress granted President Nayib Bukele request to declare a state of emergency early Sunday amid a wave of gang-related killings over the weekend.
+SAN SALVADOR, El Salvador (AP) — El Salvador’s congress granted President Nayib Bukele’s request to declare a state of emergency early Sunday amid a wave of gang-related killings over the weekend.

 Fourteen people were killed Friday and 62 people died Saturday, a scale of violence that has not been seen for years.
 By comparison, there were 79 homicides in the entire month of February.